Water Leadership Institute Frequently Asked Questions

 Q: How much of a time commitment is the program?

-A: This course runs from April 2020 - October 2020.
+A: This course runs from April 2022 - October 2022.
 There are six live webcasts throughout the months that last 1.5 hours.
 In addition, there is a group chat for 30 minutes each month.
-The in-person compontent (will be moved to virtual if the pandemic requires it) consists of a 2.5 day workshop in Alexandria and a 1 full day workshop at WEFTEC 2021 in Chicago.
+The in-person compontent (will be moved to virtual if the pandemic requires it) consists of a 2.5 day workshop in Alexandria May 11-12 with an optional half day event on May 10, and a 1 full day workshop at WEFTEC 2022 in New Orleans, Oct.
+9.

 In addition, you will have to complete a final group project with deliverables throughout the course.
 In recent years, a portion of the final project work has continued after the official end of the program and resulted in articles in the WE&T as well as webcast series with live dates after WEFTEC.